EmanuelBender/GoogleSheet_Inventory_System/README.md

 - Supports Mouser & LCSC platforms.
 - Requirements: Create a folder in Google Drive (path in functions), place invoices inside, and trigger via the Inject Order button.

-**Build Project (PROJECT sheet):**
+**Build Profile (PROFILES sheet):**
-- Create a project by adding items with unique IDs and amounts from the INVENTORY sheet.
+- Create a profile by adding items with unique ID and amount.
+The rest is automatic.
-- find your Profile via the search bar
+- find your Profile via the search bar.
 - click the BUILD PROFILE button and follow prompts
 - Building a profile means: it subtracts components from the INVENTORY sheet and shows us a report on project cost, stats and success.

 **Automatic Shopping List:**
+- Generated via a button on the nav corner.

+**Stats:**
 - Generated via a button on the nav corner.

 ## Utility Features